Course syllabus for Machine learning and AI through artistic innovation

 The course is run by a teaching team.
 The main part of the course is a challenge driven project.
 The challenge may range from being broad societal to profound research driven.
 The project task is solved in a group.
 The course is supplemented by on-demand teaching and learning of the skills necessary for the project.
 The project team will have one university examiner, one or a pole of university supervisors and one or a pole of external co-supervisors if applicable.

 The course is run by a teaching team.
 The course content has three main parts: lectures, hands-on technical workshops, and course projects.
-The lectures cover art, technology, and innovation in relation to new and upcoming technology topics.
-The workshops cover hands-on technical skills in a variety of emerging technologies.
+The lectures cover art, technology, and innovation in relation to machine learning and artificial intelligence topics.
+The workshops cover hands-on technical skills with integrations of practical machine learning and AI.
 The lectures and workshops aim to help students towards their group project.
-The projects are the productions of an artwork using an emerging technology.
+The projects are the productions of artworks either integrating machine learning and ai or using ML and AI in artwork making processes.
 The students work in groups to develop the course project which is presented towards the end of the course as an artwork or performance.
-The final submission is an post-production analysis of the course project in its societal discourse.
+The final submission is a post-production analysis of the course project in its societal discourse.

 Literature